Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              is received using HTTP chunked transfer encoding.
            - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled etc.
-           - The packager uses DASH or HLS ingest (as specified in Section 6) to push content to the origin server of a content delivery network.
+           - The packager uses DASH or HLS ingest (as specified in Section 6) to push content to the origin server of a Content Deliery Network.
               Alternatively, it could also make content directly available as an origin server.
 In this case DASH/HLS ingest is avoided, and the packager also serves as the origin server.
            - The packager converts the timed metadata track and uses it to convert to either MPD Events or in-band events.